 When an employee feels extremely uncomfortable discussing his impending departure with his supervisor, HR, or other senior employees, he decides to leave.
-Regardless of the reason, an absconding employee indicates a serious breakdown in communication within the company.
+Regardless of the reason, an absconding employee indicates a serious gaps in communication within the company.

 What are the measures to stop an absconding employee?

 Most companies follow a procedure in which they send at least two letters informing the employee that he is absconding and that his services may be terminated if he does not report by a certain date.
 Employers should also communicate the company's policies and expectations to employees clearly, including the consequences of absconding.
 This can help employees understand the importance of giving notice and the consequences of not doing so.